Submitting a FAFSA

 • If you already applied, but didn't list TU's code, return to fafsa.gov to add it.

-To reivew your FAFSA status log in to your StudentAid.gov account and choose your FAFSA from the “My Activity” section of your account Dashboard.
-If your FAFSA was successfully processed, you should still review the accuracy of all the data on your FAFSA Information Summary.
-If it wasn't processed yet, follow the instructions to complete it.
+If you already submitted a FAFSA, please check your status online.
+If your FAFSA was successfully "processed," you should still review the accuracy of all the data on your FAFSA Information Summary.
+If your FAFSA isn't complete, follow the instructions to correct it.

 • After we receive your FAFSA data, we may need to request additional documents from you.
 If we do, we will email you and add them to the To Dos list on your Towson Online Services Student Dashboard.